nicktgr15/nicktgr15.github.io-src/content/Building-and-benchmarking-my-own-deep-learning-server.md

 The `Tesla K80` specs on the [nvidia website](http://www.nvidia.com/object/tesla-k80.html) mention 4992 cuda cores *with a dual-GPU design* and 24 GB of GDDR5 memory.
 Apparently the `K80` is based on two `GK210` chips on a single PCB and in the way this particular VM is configured, only one of these chips is available to the user.
-So to be fair, with a `p2.xlarge` you have access to half of the resources of a `Tesla K80`.
+So to be fair, with a `p2.xlarge` you have access to half the resources of a `Tesla K80`.

 <blockquote class="blockquote">
 Amazon claims that the p2.xlarge is utilising a Tesla K80 GPU however this is only half of the story